VanTaS15/RotationLedger/README.md

 `samples/history.gitlog` is a hand-authored test vector, not production data.
-It imitates the output of `git log -p --date=iso` for a small imaginary service
+It imitates the output of `git log -p --date=iso` for a small imaginary service repository.
+It was written by hand so the credential lifetimes are known exactly and can be asserted in the tests; git was not run to produce it.

+Every credential in the file is synthetic and obviously invalid.
+None of these values authenticate against anything, and each spells out placeholder words so a reader is never confused about whether it is real:

+- `AKIAEXAMPLE00000FAKE` is an AWS access key id shape carrying the literal words EXAMPLE and FAKE.
+- `Bearer EXAMPLEfakeTOKENzzz0000abcd1234EXAMPLE` is a placeholder bearer token.
+- `sk-live-EXAMPLE9d4f7b2a6c8e1f3a5b7d9e0c2f4a6b8dFAKE` uses the common
+  `sk-live-` prefix but is padded with the words EXAMPLE and FAKE.